 Veronica Chou ’02 – President, Iconix Brand Group owns a diversified portfolio of fashion and home brands in Asia that touch every segment of retail distribution from the luxury market to the mass market.

 Douglass C. North ’38 – Spencer T. Olin Professor in Arts and Sciences, Ph.D.
 University of California Berkeley.
 In 1993 he was awarded the Nobel Memorial Prize in Economics for his work on the evolution of economic and political institutions.
 Choate Alumni Seal Prize 1994.

-Emily Oster ’98 – Assistant Professor of Economics, University of Chicago.
+Emily Oster ’98 – Professor of Economics, Brown University.
 Her research focuses on issues of development and health and, in particular, the economics of infectious disease.
 Named by The New York Times as one of the nation’s leading young economists.

 E. Glen Weyl ’03 – Assistant Professor of Economics, University of Chicago.
 His research is economics and related fields, including philosophy and the history of economics.

 The late Avery Cardinal Dulles, S.J. ’36 – For more than half a century, Cardinal Dulles shaped thought within the American Roman Catholic Church.
 He authored 750 articles and 23 books on religion.
 He was made a Cardinal of the Roman Catholic Church in 2001 by Pope John Paul II, the first American born theologian who was not a bishop to receive this honor.
 Choate Alumni Seal Prize 1995.